hypersonic-laboratories/helix-documentation/docs/getting_started/install.md

 ## Download the Installer

 ### Download for Windows
-1. Log in to the [HELIX Website](https://helixgame.com/) with your HELIX account.
+1. Log in to the [HELIX Website](https://helixgame.com/) with your HELIX account
-2. Click [Download HELIX](TODO_dl_link) in the top right to download the HELIX launcher.
+2. Click [Download HELIX](TODO_dl_link) in the top right to download the HELIX launcher
-3. Once the download finishes, extract and run the `HELIXlauncher.exe` file to install and run the launcher.
+3. Once the download finishes, extract and run `HELIXlauncher.exe`
+4. In the `Create` tab, click on the "Install Studio" button

 ### Install Unreal Engine 5
 1. Download, install, and run the [Epic Games Store Launcher](https://store.epicgames.com/en-US/download)